khayaklap/Analytics-ML-for-Finance/README.md

 Datasets are retrieved from multiple finance data providers with varying degrees of reliability, such as the Bloomberg Terminal, Yahoo Finance & Compustat.
 Some are selected for their speed and ease of extraction, others for their completeness.
 As the saying goes, garbage in, garbage out.
 Models' output are only as reliable as their training input.
 For your convenience, datasets in this repository have been cleaned and loaded as xlsx or csv files in each project's Data folder.
 Please note that each project's code has been written specifically to execute on its corresponding data.

+## Inspiration

+Ideas for the above projects derive mainly from readings on practical use cases of machine learning in finance.
+I am in no shape or form plagiarizing.

 ## Disclaimer

 Projects in this repository do not constitute investment advice in any shape or form.
 There is no guarantee that results achieved will be replicable in the future, especially during periods of market downturns.
 Machine learning models are not only prone to performance deterioration over time, but also achieve prediction accuracy at the expense of interpretability (Black Box).
 They are particularly vulnerable to overfitting and data biases.
 Therefore, you should do your own due diligence, make your own interpretations of findings, and bear responsibility for your own risk & losses.